 davidmoxey.uk

-Professor of Computational Engineering at King's College London and a project leader of the Nektar++ spectral element framework.
+Professor of Computational Engineering & RAEng/UKAEA Research Chair at King's College London and a project leader of the Nektar++ spectral element framework.

-My research group focuses on the challenge of developing modern, high-performance software to solve problems in fluid mechanics, the aeronautics industry and other topics in the science and engineering fields.
-Our interests are highly disciplinary, lying at the intersection of applied mathematics, computational engineering and high performance computing.
+My research group focuses on the challenge of developing modern, high-performance software to solve problems in fluid mechanics, fusion, the aeronautics industry and other topics in the science and engineering fields.
+Our interests are highly disciplinary, lying at the intersection of computational engineering applied mathematics, and high performance computing.

 Currently some of our goals focus around understanding fluid turbulence: how steady laminar flows transition to this chaotic state and how this impacts on real-world problems in the aeronautics industry.
 To achieve this I am developing efficient, robust and massively parallel high-order spectral element software that, together with modern computing technology, will form the next generation of computational flow simulation software.